pachoyan/bashExamples/command-ls/README.md

   - With `--color=auto`, ls emits color codes only when standard output is connected to a terminal.

   - The `LS_COLORS`  environment variable can change the settings.
 Use the <a href="https://github.com/pachoyan/bashExamples/tree/master/command-dircolors">dircolors</a> command to set it.

+### ls -d

+It is a shortening of `ls --directory` which does the same.
+It lists the directory entries instead of contents, and do not derefrence symbolic links.

+If you use ls -d you'll see the output `.` which is the current folder.
+It can be used to see a folder too adding a parameter of the folder name: `ls --directory anydirectory`

+An useful example of how use it could be adding the `-l` argument, so you'll see more info about the current folder or the folder you pass an argument.

+So if you use `ls -ld`.

+- Output (`ls -ld`):

+   `drwxrwxr-x 3 osboxes osboxes 4096 Mar  5 09:20 .`

+- Output (`ls -ld directory`)

+    `drwxrwxr-x 2 osboxes osboxes 4096 Mar  4 10:53 directory/`